Octagoncito (AAA)

-Octagoncito (born March 23, 1972) is a Mexican Luchador enmascarado, or masked professional wrestler who works for Lucha Libre AAA World Wide's (AAA) Mini-Estrella division.
+Octagoncito (born March 23, 1972) is a Mexican professional wrestler who works for Lucha Libre AAA World Wide's (AAA) Mini-Estrella division.
 He is the second wrestler to work under the ring name Octagoncito, being given the name after the original Octagoncito left AAA, although he still wrestles under the name on the independent circuit.
 Octagoncito's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Working in the Mini division does not necessarily mean that he has dwarfism, as several short wrestlers work in the "Mini" division.

 Early life

 Octagoncito came from a very poor family; his father made a living selling coffee and orange juice and the family had very little money.
 Growing up he was a big fan of Lucha libre, especially such colorful characters as Super Muñeco and Super Pinocchio.
 In 1990 his family moved to Jalapa, Veracruz where he began spending a lot of time at Arena Japala gym.